wp-plugins/leenkme/readme.txt

 == Release History ==
 = 1.0.1 =
-Fixed small removed default check from Facebook profile for new plugin activations.
+Fixed small bug: removed default check from Facebook profile for new plugin activations.

 = 1.0.0 =
 leenk.me is a fork from [Twitter Post](http://wordpress.org/extend/plugins/rf-twitterpost/), which unfortunately is no longer supported because Twitter deactivated their REST API.